18F/wg-api/projects/quarterly-meetings.md

   * Newly launched Developer Hubs
   * Overview of Relevant News
   * Agency Presentation
-  * General Discussion and Q&A
+  * Requests for Help
   * Proposal for shared goals, shared visions
   * Call to Action
+  * General Discussion and Q&A